nextcloud/documentation/developer_manual/angular.rst

 Drawbacks of AngularJS
 ----------------------

-That brings us also to the biggest problem of AngularJS: Because browsers don't support (not yet) a native way to tell the JavaScript that something has changed, so Angular has to do "dirt checking" on a change.
+That brings us also to the biggest problem of AngularJS: Because browsers don't support (not yet) a native way to tell the JavaScript that something has changed, so Angular has to do `dirt checking <http://docs.angularjs.org/guide/concepts>`_ on a change.

 Should you somehow require to show more thant 3000 complex elements at once (like 3000 buttons with lots of wiring inside the code and a ton of attributes) there will defenitely be performance problems (To be fair: normal JavaScript would also run into performance problems).